amanuel-meketa/imagine_todo_api/README.md

 Swagger Documentation: Interactive API documentation available via Swagger at http://localhost:8080/swagger.

 Setup Instructions
 Clone Repository: Clone the repository to your local machine.
 Navigate to Docker Compose File: Open a terminal and go to the directory with the Docker Compose file.
-Run Docker Compose: Start the services with docker-compose up -d.
+Run Docker Compose: Start the services using docker-compose up -d.
+Access Swagger Documentation: Visit http://localhost:8080/swagger/index.html in your browser.

 Conclusion
 Taskify offers a seamless Task Management solution, leveraging modern technologies and best practices.
 With robust features and reliable performance, it ensures a smooth user experience while maintaining security and scalability.